1d8/publications/monday-cnc/README.md

 This has been seen in pieces of malware which [abuse Dropbox's for command and control](https://www.theregister.com/2014/06/30/dropbox_used_as_command_and_control_in_taiwanese_govt_attack/) or [malware which abuses Discord for command and control of victims](https://securityaffairs.co/wordpress/109971/malware/abaddon-rat-discord-cc.html)

+There have also been instances in which legitimate web applications have been used for payload delivery such as in [this proof of concept that uses Spotify](https://kaganisildak.com/2021/01/14/using-spotify-playlists-as-malware-cdn-c2tify/)

 In this blog post, we'll be using the project manager Monday.com's API as a command and control server in order to interact with a victim computer.
 We will refer to our victim computer as a 'bot'.
 Interaction will include:

 * sending commands to our bot